unplatform-io/clientside-instantsearch-demo/README.md

 ## Introduction Instantsearch-ItemsJS-adapter

 This Instantsearch based application demonstrates how to perform client-side search using the [Instantsearch-ItemsJS-adapter](https://github.com/unplatform-io/instantsearch-itemsjs-adapter) package.
-This package will connect Instantsearch to ItemsJS.
+This package will connect Instantsearch with ItemsJS.

-## Use aplication
+## Use application
 ### Visit website
 Go to [this link](https://clientside-instantsearch-demo.vercel.app/) to see the demo in action.